0xPolygon/polygon-docs/docs/pos/how-to/delegate.md

 If you have not re-delegated your rewards before delegating additional funds to the same validator node, your rewards will be withdrawn automatically.

-In case you dont want that to happen, re-delegate your rewards before delegating additional funds.
+In case you don't want that to happen, re-delegate your rewards before delegating additional funds.

 ### I have delegated my tokens via MetaMask on the dashboard.
 Do I need to keep my system or device on?